-Route 1 (the BSc (Hons) Clinical Sciences) is for students who wish to study a medically relevant science degree with clinical contact and a strong focus on anatomy and physiology.
+Direct entry to Year 1 of BSc (Hons) Clinical Sciences is for students who wish to study a medically relevant science degree with clinical contact and a strong focus on anatomy and physiology.
 Clinical Sciences is a highly regarded degree for graduate entry medicine and each year around a third of our graduates are accepted into medical & dental schools throughout the UK, as well as into a wide range of postgraduate programmes and graduate careers.

-Route 2 (the Foundation in Clinical Sciences/Medicine) is for students who wish to progress onto the BSc (Hons) in Clinical Sciences or other healthcare careers but do not have science A levels or the entry requirements for direct entry to Year 1.
+Entry via the Foundation Year is for students who wish to progress onto the BSc in Clinical Sciences or other healthcare careers but do not have science A levels or the entry requirements for direct entry to Year 1.

 I don’t have A levels - can I still apply?

 We will consider a range of academic qualifications, but you must have studied beyond GCSE and your qualifications should be at a level equivalent to A level study.
-Please contact us for further advice.
+Please contact Admissions staff for further advice.

 Do I need BMAT or UKCAT for Clinical Sciences?

-No. We do not require applicants to sit BMAT or UKCAT as part of our admissions process.
-However, students wishing to apply to Leeds Medical School will be required to sit BMAT during their studies in Bradford.
-Students applying to Sheffield Medical School are required to meet the Sheffield UKCAT threshold.
+We do not require applicants to sit BMAT or UCAT as part of our admissions process.
+However, students wishing to apply to UK Medical Schools from the Foundation year will be required to sit BMAT or UCAT in accordance with the relevant admissions requirements.